Xceptance/xlt-documentation/content/en/about-xlt/20-feature-overview.md

 * Real browser: Use a WebDriver style test approach and scale up load testing using real browser (Chrome, Firefox).
 XLT will even capture page rendering times.
 * Request level: For API testing, plain HttpRequests can be built and executed

 Xceptance offers [example test suites](../../load-testing/test-suites/) for most of these concepts, so you can get a feeling what suits your needs.
-That includes a test suite that using YAML for the configuration of the test and skips programming almost entirely.
+That includes a test suite that is using YAML for the configuration of the test and skips programming almost entirely.

 ## Load Profiles
 The [load profiles](../../load-testing/manual/470-load-configuration/) offered by XLT are configurable like everything else and therefore totally flexible.
 Whether you need constant user number or arrival rate is just one of many possible approaches; in addition to that, you can define a rampup or warmup phase for your tests or even create a fully variable load profile for whatever test profile you want to create.
 The load is freely and independently configurable for every test scenario.
 To make your test runs easier to configure, you can increase or decrease the load using the load factor feature.